EOSIO/eosio-java/README.md

 EOSIO SDK for Java _does not include_ a signature provider implementation; one must be installed separately.

 * [ISignatureProvider](eosiojava/src/main/java/one/block/eosiojava/interfaces/ISignatureProvider.java)
-* [Softkey Signature Provider](https://github.com/EOSIO/eosio-java-softkey-signature-provider) - Example signature provider for signing transactions using K1 keys in memory.*
+* [Softkey Signature Provider](https://github.com/EOSIO/eosio-java-softkey-signature-provider) - Example signature provider for signing transactions using R1 and K1 keys in memory.*

 *_Softkey Signature Provider stores keys in memory and is therefore not secure.
 It should only be used for development purposes.
 In production, we strongly recommend using a signature provider that interfaces with a secure vault, authenticator or wallet._